SDP2022/Turtlebot3-ROS/README.md

 # Turtlebot3-ROS
 University of Edinburgh SDP 2022 Gourp15 Turtlebot3 ROS Codebase
-#### This repo and readme is currently managing and monitoring by Ivan Zhong, pin me if readme doesn't work.
+#### This repo and readme are currently managed and monitored by Ivan Zhong, pin me if readme doesn't work.
 #### Last update: 11:31AM 1, March

 Package Name: painted